 There are a number of reasons a credit card payment might not go through even though the card used is valid and has the available funds.
 The most common are someone incorrectly entering the card number, expiration date or CVV code, or not entering the same address the credit card company has on file for the account.

-If a member is having trouble making a payment you can see what the problem is by logging into your Authorize.net account (https://account.authorize.net) and clicking on Transaction Search.
-On that screen you can enter the member's name to see any payments they have attempted to make, both successful and declined.
+If a member is having trouble making a payment you can see what the problem is by logging into your ECRYPT account and clicking on Credit Cards.
+On that screen you can select the date range, select Status from the drop down menu and Declined as the status.

 In this example you can see that the customer attempted to submit payment three times and each time the transaction was declined.
 Click on the Transaction ID and you'll see the full details of the transaction including the reason it was declined.